cyplo/talks/crypto_basics/notes.md

 # RSA as an example of public key crypto
 oldest

+Rivest, Shamir and Adleman

 key generation:
 * choose 2 primes at random: p and q
 * n=pq
 * derive public key from n, derive private key from n

+# quiz: attacks/flaws ?
 * insecure when not padded randomly
 * bad randomness allows for key collisions

-# attacks on assymetric crypto - quiz -
 * google for private keys ;)
 * private key security
 * side channel attacks
 * how to prevent most side channel attacks ? don't use key material for branching decisions

-* modern motivations: mostly privacy of the individual

 # part1: takeways:
 * entropy is king
 * most attacks are not the attacks on the math
+* modern motivations: mostly privacy of the individual

 # break